-Salomé is an Academic Fellow at Columbia Law School.
+Salomé is an Assistant Professor of Law at Michigan Law School.
 She is also a former Fellow and current Affiliate at the Berkman Klein Center for Internet and Society at Harvard University.

 Salomé is interested in how information law structures inequality and how alternative legal arrangements might address that inequality.
 Salomé’s current work is on the political economy of social data.
 Here, she is interested in the legal theories of social data: what legal status social data enjoys, what legal interest it implicates, and how the law does (and should) regulate its creation and use.
 Salomé’s academic has appeared in the Yale Law Journal and the University of Chicago Law Review Online, as well as in technical venues such as the ACM Conference on Fairness, Accountability and Transparency.
 She also writes essays and articles for places like Nature, the Guardian, Logic Magazine and Phenomenal World.

 Salomé was previously an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad array of information law and corporate matters.
 She has a JD from Harvard Law School, an MSc from the London School of Economics, and a BA in Political Economy from Georgetown University.